 To improve integration of both Cognos and Planning Analytics with Watson with COMPASS, the analytics teams at L’Oreal have both received feedback from their users and provided ongoing feedback to IBM.
 With this insight, IBM has been able to incorporate customer experience enhancements directly into the product roadmaps.

 Laurent Mesnier looks forward to the latest release of Cognos 11.1.7.
 “We are very interested in dashboards with 11.1.7 — these are much more powerful and we think they are adapted to our very demanding needs.”
 L’Oreal’s team also looks forward to ongoing product enhancements.
 Planning Analytics Workspace includes dramatic improvements in its latest release, with IBM working to apply AI to multidimensional data sources.
 Users will be able to gain deeper insights with greater ease, speed, and accuracy by having an AI-infused centralized analytics solution with the right governance tools in place.

 How to embrace AI: IBM’s AI Ladder

 IBM helps brands like L’Oréal make their data ready for AI in hybrid cloud and virtualized environments.
 With the Ladder to AI™, IBM has developed a prescriptive approach to help clients accelerate their journey to AI.
 Conceived as a series of rungs on a ladder, each step addresses critical milestones on that journey.

-Because they operationalize AI throughout business processes, Planning Analytics and Cognos occupy the Infuse rung.
-Planning Analytics helps clients automate planning, forecasting and budgeting processes, while Cognos Analytics makes data prep, analysis, and reporting faster and smarter.
+Because they operationalize AI throughout business processes, Planning Analytics with Watson and Cognos occupy the Infuse rung.
+Planning Analytics with Watson helps clients automate planning, forecasting and budgeting processes, while Cognos Analytics makes data prep, analysis, and reporting faster and smarter.

 Continuing your journey: embracing AI